sunSeekingGoth/MakeSenseWithObsidian/Tutorial/04_Research.md

 ## What will we be looking at?

 - Structure - make their own system structure, folders for reading etc. maybe necessaries folders for this workshop (tosort etc)
-- Automation - read it later -
+- Automation - read it later - quick add
 - Annotation -  yt transcript - annotator - embedded media
 - Ideation - canvas + different layouts of notes